pipiscrew/timeline/health/gut.md

 ### What is the intestinal microbiota?

 The intestinal microbiota (formerly known as "gut flora") is the totality of all microorganisms, especially bacteria and yeasts, in the intestine.
 Almost **100 billion microorganisms live in a natural balance in the intestine**.
 There are ten times more microorganisms in the human gut **than** there are cells in the human body.
 It has now been established that the intestinal microbiota plays an **important** role in maintaining human health, **particularly** in the area of the digestive system.
 The balance of the intestinal microbiota can be **disturbed** by various factors.
 The resulting **imbalance** in the intestinal flora is referred to as `dysbiosis`.
 This dysbiosis can adversely affect our health and digestive functions.

+When gut microbiota remains in balance, all other systems will also work correctly.
+However, many significant health problems can occur once gut integrity goes out of balance (`dysbiosis`).
+This is one of the reasons it is essential to maintain gut health.

 * (IE) [PrecisionBiotics](https://www.precisionbiotics.com/) - official producer of alflorex ([symbiosys](https://www.symbiosys.com/) is distro / [akacia](http://www.akacia.eu/) is distro)
   * [UK Shop](https://www.precisionbiotics.co.uk/)